Lecture: Two Polymorphisms

 Binary Search Tree

 Subtype polymorphism was the de facto polymorphism of the golden age of object-oriented programming.
 But parametric polymorphism has advantages over subtype polymorphism.
-The compiler knows the types and can therefore make decisions earlier—it can achieve early binding.
+The compiler knows the types and can therefore make decisions earlier—it can achieve static dispatch.
 Let's explore parametric polymorphism in Rust by implementing a binary search tree.

 There are several ways we define the type.
 In Java, we'd create a Node